zharfanf/zharfanf.github.io/_pages/about.md

 ======

 - **Apr.
 2025:** I will be doing my PhD in Computer Science at UMN Twin Cities this fall 🎉🎉🎉
+- **Oct.
+2024:** I'm applying for a PhD in Computer Science (Systems), reach me out if you're interested.

 Publications
 ======